 - Designing and installing new gardens.

-- Finishing pruning of shrubs and small trees, including fruit trees.
+- Shearing hedges.
+We’re also finishing up pruning shrubs and small trees, including fruit trees.

 - Overseeding bare spots or establishing new turf.